You know what’s cool?

 Full disclosure: Paul is a shareholder in Facebook.
 He owns exactly one share, making him a share-holder in the most literal sense.

+If you’re looking for more ways to save, check out our complete guide to lowering mobile data usage.
 Have a useful tip you’d like to share?
 Let us know in the comments!